How to Get Into UC Berkeley: Admissions Data and Strategies

 There are only three factors that Berkeley ranks as being “very important” to their admissions process: rigor of secondary school record, and GPA, and application essays.
 Factors rated as “important” are: extracurricular activities, character/personal qualities, volunteer experience, and work experience.
 “Considered” factors are: recommendations, first-generation status, and state residency.

-Berkeley, along with all other University of California campuses, dropped all standardized requirements starting with the Class of 2025 (those applying in the 2020-21 admissions cycle).
+Berkeley, along with all other University of California campuses, dropped all standardized requirements a few years ago.
 This makes the already holistic review process at Berkeley even more so.
 According to the admissions committee, the university is looking for students who “will contribute to Berkeley’s intellectual and cultural community and, ultimately, to the State of California, the nation, and the world.”

 It can also greatly improve an applicant’s odds if they possess an exceptional skill in a given area, whether that is in the realm of music, research, leadership, or athletics.
 One recent incoming class of freshmen included: